“The truth is so fragile that it needs a bodyguard of lies to protect it.”

 Initially, Britain sought aid from American industry, such as Lockheed, for bombers before the Neutrality Act could halt supplies.
 When the Neutrality Act was triggered by Britain's declaration of war on Germany in September 1939, it embargoed the sale of armaments.

+Roosevelt, despite popular American support for neutrality (85% of the public opposed entering the war), implemented "Cash and Carry," forcing British customers to collect planes from American soil.
 This led to absurd scenarios where British planes were flown by American pilots to the Canadian border, dragged across by Canadian farmers with horses, and then flown on by Canadian pilots, circumventing the embargo.
 This naked and blatant circumvention demonstrated the underlying intent of American and British elites for the US to eventually get involved in the war.

 Churchill's desperate pleas for American destroyers in mid-1940 were initially refused by Roosevelt, who viewed Britain as on the verge of defeat.
 However, Roosevelt was sympathetic to Britain's cause, believing that successful British resistance would spare America the need to fight.
 He adopted a cautious approach, remaining a bit ahead of public opinion while encouraging pressure groups like the White Committee to push for American intervention.